Andres2704/cfdsolvers/README.md

 These files can be post-processed with Python (e.g., using `matplotlib`), Julia (e.g., `Plots.jl`), MATLAB, or ParaView after format conversion.

 ---

-## 🛠️ Next Steps

-This repository will gradually grow to include:
-- Other canonical test cases
-- Compressible solvers
-- Turbulence modeling
-- High-order schemes
----

-## 📄 License

-This project is open-source under the MIT License.

----

-## ✍️ Author

-Andres Benoit
-Feel free to open issues or discussions if you'd like to contribute or suggest improvements.